Skilled visa - ACT nomination

-You are eligible to apply for streamlined ACT nomination if your PhD was awarded by an ACT university no more than two years before you apply for ACT nomination.
+You are eligible to apply for streamlined ACT nomination if your PhD was awarded by an ACT university within the last two years before you apply for ACT nomination.

 Individuals who are not using an agent may apply directly for ACT nomination without creating an account.

 Migration agents lodging an application on behalf of a client must create an agency account.

 Login here to create an agency account, start a new application or resume an existing application.

 The Department of Immigration and Border Protection is the Australian Government agency which manages the visa application and approval process for all migrants to Australia.

 Before you submit an application for ACT nomination, you must be satisfied that you meet the Department of Immigration and Border Protection criteria for a Skilled Nominated (subclass 190) visa.

 You must complete an Expression of Interest (EOI) on the Department of Immigration and Border Protection SkillSelect before you apply for ACT nomination.
 When you complete your EOI you will receive an ID from Department of Immigration and Border Protection.
 Your EOI ID must be included in your application for ACT nomination.